UNEXPECTED: Coulter Spanks Trump For Being Too... Republican?![VIDEO] | John Hawkins' Right Wing News

 “They’re all talking about Congress is going to give us these things.
 Congress can give us nothing.
 The free market can give us things.
 And they are coming up with the premiums?
 Who would be better to come up with the premiums — someone whose business it is that needs to come up with a good premium to compete to get my business, and who has disease specialists and actuarial specialists or politicians in Washington?”

-Do you echo her call asking President Trump to “get back on track” in fulfilling the campaign promises he had made, and choose to spend less time on what Coulter is referring to as “Paul Ryan priorities” ?
+Do you echo her call asking President Trump to “get back on track” in fulfilling the campaign promises he has made and choosing to spend less time on what Coulter is referring to as “Paul Ryan priorities?”

 - Share